How do I find out what’s my house worth?

 Scope out the “comps” in your neighborhood

 In real estate lingo, “comps” are the comparable homes in your area that have sold within the past six months.
 Look for properties that are similar in age, size, lot size, roof type, amenities and style.
 Don’t just assume that if a home has the same square footage that it will be valued similarly – if that house is decked out with state-of-the-art appliances or granite countertops, it will be sold at a higher price than a home with the original fixtures and laminate surfaces.
-Once you have a handful of “comps” to scrutinize, you can see some of the trends (ie, are the ones that sold recently selling for higher or lower amounts?
-What amenities do these homes have in common, and how do they affect the price?)
+Once you have a handful of “comps” to scrutinize, you can see some of the trends.
+For example, have the homes that sold recently gone for higher or lower amounts?
+Also look to see what amenities these homes have in common.
+Do these amenities affect the price?
+If yes, how so?

 The good news is that the sale prices of comparable homes will give you the best idea of what houses in your neighborhood are going for.
 Again, the market value of your home is determined by how much a buyer would pay for it – not how much you paid five years ago.